abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 - **Deploying JumpStart-LocalBox in Azure Portal:** Quickly provision a ready-to-use Azure Local environment using JumpStart-LocalBox for streamlined setup, accelerating time to value for cloud initiatives.

-- **Verify the JumpStart HCI Box deployment:** Confirm the successful deployment of the JumpStart Local Box to ensure readiness for subsequent configurations, minimizing potential issues during production rollout.
+- **Verify the JumpStart Local Box deployment:** Confirm the successful deployment of the JumpStart Local Box to ensure readiness for subsequent configurations, minimizing potential issues during production rollout.

 - **Azure Backup Server on Azure Local:** Implement Azure Backup Server to enhance data protection and recovery capabilities within Azure Local, ensuring business continuity and compliance with data retention policies.